Kawasaki Heavy Industries C151

 Main Article: Decommissioning of C151 trains

 In May 2019, LTA called a tender for the disposal of 66 C151 trains under Contract R151D – Disposal of Decommissioned Trains.
 This tender was awarded to Toyotron (Pte.)
-Limited at a price of S$828,000.00 (Payable to LTA) on 16 December 2019.
+Limited for S$828,000.00 (Payable to LTA) on 16 December 2019.

 The retirement of C151 trains formally began in 2020.
 Authorities have added that they were open to proposals from public and private organisations that sought to repurpose these old cars that would otherwise be scrapped, such as for education and training purposes as well.